What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 Opt for Escrow if You Have a Mortgage

 If your mortgage lender offers an escrow account for insurance payments, use it.
-The lender collects a portion of your premium with each mortgage payment and pays your insurer directly — removing the risk of missed payments entirely.
-This is one of the most foolproof methods available for mortgaged homeowners.
+The lender collects a portion of your premium with each mortgage payment and pays your insurer directly, removing the risk of missed payments entirely.
+With home insurance rates likely to go up in 2026, with rates in many areas expected to rise less than 10% but disaster-prone locations seeing more, watch for escrow shortages.
+Our guide to home insurance escrow explains how it works and how to avoid shortfalls.

 Keep Your Contact Info Updated